 It was somewhere between 2 and 5 a.m., April 30.
 It was cold, wet, and windy as I watched the waters of the Osage River creep ever closer.

 When the Cole County Sheriff activated his posse (a ready-to-go group of trained civilian volunteers… no, we don’t chase after cattle rustlers, but my fingers are crossed) for flood duty, I changed into my uniform and immediately confirmed my availability.
-I thought I might spend the afternoon stranded citizens trapped in their flooded homes.
-Instead, I was stuck with another volunteer and a drowsy deputy working the 2 to 5 a.m. shift, ensuring that no one dared enter Engineers Road in Osage City, which was at least five feet under water from the Osage River.
+I thought I might spend the afternoon rescuing stranded citizens trapped in their flooded homes.
+Instead, I was stuck with another volunteer and a drowsy deputy working the 2 to 5 a.m. shift.
+We ensured that no one dared enter Engineers Road in Osage City, which was at least five feet under water.

 Aside from several dozen worms, no one even came close to our road block.
 So we amused ourselves and stayed alert telling stories.
 I had a bit of a cold, so I let the other two do most of the talking.
 Naturally, the conversation turned toward the flood and disasters in general.
 The other posse volunteer, an older gentleman, began telling stories of his time working with the Red Cross during Hurricane Katrina.